feg-lab/feg-lab.github.io/index.md

 {% capture text %}

-We study the molecular mechanisms of variation and evolution in life history traits.
+We study the molecular mechanisms of variation and the evolution of life history traits.
 We combine the study of natural populations with common-garden experiments, functional genomics tools and population genomic approaches.
 Our favourite organisms are salmonids due to their amazing diversity in adaptions and life history traits.

 {%
   include button.html